 During the warmup session, Trowers & Hamlins’ Innovation team led by Anna Browne, Head of Innovation and Legal Technology, as well as the BRYTER team led by Paddy Skinner (Corporate and Legal markets) and James Quaile (Head of Sales Engineering), facilitated the hackathon by helping participants understand and identify problems before diving deep into solution building, mentoring teams during the event, and providing feedback on early prototypes.

-Given the shifting role of legal teams towards the provision of digital client solutions, the panel of judges at Trowers & Hamlins decided to challenge the teams to build digital solutions with the BRYTER no-code service automation platform, focusing on removing inefficiencies in legal operations.
+Given the shifting role of legal teams towards the provision of digital client solutions, the panel of judges at Trowers & Hamlins decided to challenge the teams to build self-service apps with the BRYTER no-code service automation platform, focusing on removing inefficiencies in legal operations.

 The teams were asked to “create efficiencies and collaborate with clients to provide innovative solutions using no code in a post-pandemic world”, tackling issues such as automation of workflows, inbox management, exploring new billing models, and discovering more efficient ways of working.